MubashirMalik/learning-web-dev-go/notes.md

 ### Module Path
 - **What?** globally unique name or identifier for project
 - **Why Globally Unique?** to avoid potential conflicts with other people's projects or the standard library
-- **How?** base module paths on a URL we own or if it has to be used and downloaded from some site like GitHub base it on download path (not necessary but good practice) e.g., `github.com/mubashirmalik/pyro`
+- **How to avoid?** base module paths on a URL we own or if it has to be used and downloaded by others from some site like GitHub base it on download path (not necessary but good practice) e.g., `github.com/mubashirmalik/pyro`

 ### Turn Project Directory into a module